aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdfa-to-pdf/_index.md

 ---
-title: PDFA to PDF
+title: PDFA To PDF
-linktitle: PDFA to PDF
+linktitle: PDFA To PDF
 second_title: Aspose.PDF for .NET API Reference
 description: Step by step guide to convert PDFA to PDF using Aspose.PDF for .NET.
 type: docs
 weight: 100
 url: /net/document-conversion/pdfa-to-pdf/
 ---
 In this tutorial, we'll walk you through the process of converting a PDFA (PDF/A) file to standard PDF format using Aspose.PDF for .NET.
 The PDFA format is a specific version of the PDF format used to guarantee the long-term archiving of documents.
 By following the steps below, you will be able to convert a PDFA file to PDF format.

 ## Prerequisites